 In case of an initial insert, partitions are created based on the order of the data inserted/loaded.

 When a record is inserted, Snowflake adds a new partition file.

 In this case, when we insert a record with value “Steve”, Snowflake adds a new partition file P3.

 When a delete or update operation is performed, Snowflake deletes the partition file and replaces with a new file with the changes.

 In this case, we delete all the records which have a name as “Andrews”.
 Now Snowflake deletes the entire partition file P1 and replaces it with a new partition file P4 including the changes.

-In conclusion, micro partitioning is the best way to tune snowflake for performance and there are some best practices which may be used to maximise query performance and throughput.
+In conclusion, micro partitioning is the best way to tune snowflake for performance and there are some best practices that may be used to maximize query performance and throughput.